Skip to main content

 • Blow air through your lips to create a buzzing sound, like a motorboat.

-• Repeat the exercise several times, focusing on keeping the airflow steady and consistent.
+• Maintain this buzzing for about five to 10 seconds, then repeat the exercise several times, keeping the airflow steady and consistent.

 Humming